preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/forms/forms-settings/forms-types/index.rst

 Types for forms
 ========================

-**(This documentation is still ongoing).**

 This option is available in Omni 7.6 and later.

 Here you can create a type, which in this case is a property set and a template, available when creating forms using the action button.
+This will make it easier, and faster, for an amdinistrator to create a form.

 If any post is created here, it's shown in the list: